smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/12 - Relational Division.md

 --------------------------------------------------------------
 #### Planes In The Hangar

 The most common example on the internet is the Airplanes in the Hangar example.
-Here, you need to find all pilots that can fly all planes located in the hangar.
+Here, you need to find all pilots who can fly all planes located in the hangar.

 **Pilot Skills**